Fonds 341 Marion Hill fonds

 Three photographs showing groups of young girls in costume celebrating May Day in White Rock.
 May 24th was a big celebration.
 At the elementary school, there was a queen, princesses, and flower girls dressed in crepe paper.
 In the first photograph, Marion is in the bottom row, second from right.
 The third photo, from 1931, was sent to Marion as a gift.

-0341.02.004-012 File – Stay in White Rock 1929-1931 9 photographs; b & w; 2.5 x 3.5 in.
+0341.02.004-012 Item – Stay in White Rock 1929-1931 9 photographs : b&w ; 2.5 x 3.5 in.

 Scope and content:

 Nine photographs of the Heller children in White Rock from 1929-1931, when the family lived in that community while Mr. Heller received treatment for his war injuries.
 The group now includes Beth, who was born in 1928.
-Scenes include Marion in May Day and Halloween costumes; Marion in her father’s policeman jacket and hat; and the children in Stanley Park.
+Scenes include Marion in May Day and Hallowe’en costumes; Marion in her father’s policeman jacket and hat; and the children in Stanley Park.

-0341.02.013-026 File – The Heller Farm 1929-1931 14 photographs; b & w; 2.5 x 3.5 in.
+0341.02.013-026 Item – The Heller Farm 1929-1931 14 photographs : b&w

 Scope and content:

-Fourteen photographs of the Heller children growing up on the now well-established Heller farm, showing the two-storey white farm house, and swings in the yard.
+Fourteen photographs of the Heller children growing up on the now well-established Heller farm, showing the two-story white farm house, and swings in the yard.
 Scenes include Grandma Davis; the Dixon family, including Myrtle Dixon Dorscheid; the cart and the sleigh in which they travelled to Appleton School; the 1935 flood on the Beaverlodge River; playing on the banks of the Red Willow River; and friend Hannah Laing at the Andy Laing house in Halcourt.

-0341.02.027-041 File – Late Teen and Young Adult Years [1938-1946] 15 photographs; b & w; 2.5 x 3.5 in.
+0341.02.027-041 Item – Late Teen and Young Adult Years [1938-1946] 15 photographs : b&w ; 2.5 x 3.5 in.

 Scope and content:

 Fifteen photographs of Marion, her family and friends during her late teen-age and young adult years, when she was training in Edmonton.
-Scenes include the four Heller children as young adults in 1946; Robert in his dorm after he joined the Air Force; Marion and friends at Normal School; Marion and her parents in the farm yard; scene from the house to the road on the farm; Beth, Edna and Robert on the farm; and a family grouping.
+Scenes include the four Heller children as young adults in 1946; Robert in his dorm after he joined the Air Force; Marion and friends at Normal School; Marion and her parents in the farm yard; scene from the house to the road on the farm; Beth, Edna and Robert on the farm; and a family photograph.

-0341.02.042 File – The Old Swimming Hole [1940] 1 photograph; b & w; 2.5 x 3.5 in.
+0341.02.042 Item – The Old Swimming Hole [1940] 1 photograph : b&w ; 2.5 x 3.5 in.

 Scope and content: